GledsonAfonso/redis-and-nodejs-basic-integration/README.md

 ### Installing

-After installing Node.js, you can use either `npm` or `yarn` to install dependencies.
+After installing everything needed, you can use either `npm` or `yarn` to install the dependencies.
 Just run

 ```
 npm i